Linux Interview Questions

 3128

-Ans: Locking user account is done for the security purpose so that unauthorized users cannot log in.
+Ans: Locking user accounts is done for security purposes so that unauthorized users cannot log in.
 So, we have a few ways to lock the user account.
-Some of them are below.
+Some of them are below

 1. Lock or disable the password using passwd command.